Going Hybrid

 • maximize in-person presentations and interactions for enhanced effectiveness and engagement

 Selected technology solutions should support all components of your hybrid event including your interactive elements.
 Be sure to implement proper licensing agreements in advance of your event.
-Don’t forget to leverage IEEE and MCE for volume power in negotiation.
+Don’t forget to leverage IEEE and CEE for volume power in negotiation.

 When planning your event, take into account all relevant health and safety considerations including any travel restrictions and social distancing regulations.
 Plan onsite precautions at your venue in advance including: